pom3locontact/semi_physical_door/README.md

 ### 🔊 Primitive Sound Simulation:
+⚠️ WARNING: Semi-Working, still needs to be polished.
 If we go with an realistic, imversive door, we can't cheap out on the sound's.
 Its half of the effect!
 Especially if YOU are creating